10+ best things to do in Ithaca NY

 9. Stroll the Commons

 The Commons is a shop-lined pedestrian zone of Ithaca that makes up the heart of downtown.
-It hs outdoor seating, public art and some beautiful old buildings mixed in with the new.
-It’s a great place for shopping, or for visiting one of the regular concerts and food festivals.
-Some of the best shops include F.Oliver’s for oils and vinegar and gifts from 15 steps.
-If you’re looking for Ithaca bookstores, be sure to check out Autumn Leaves which sells used books (I love browsing second-hand book stores!).
+It has outdoor seating, public art, and some beautiful old buildings mixed in with the new.

 10. Shop at GreenStar Coop

 As we passed through Ithaca on our way to New York City, we stopped in at a branch of GreenStar Coop to buy dinner and ended up with the most delicious vegan brownies for dessert.
-They even won my boyfriend over, being some of the best brownies we’ve ever had!
-There are several stores across Ithaca and the have a real community feel and the shelves were packed full of delicious looking produce and goods.
-I’d highly recommend doing your shopping here if you’re staying in Ithaca for a while!

-Where to eat in Ithaca
+Best Ithaca Restaurants – Where to eat in Ithaca NY

-You’re bound to need food at some point in Ithaca and luckily the town is full of delicious restaurants.
-Apparently there are even more restaurants in Ithaca per capita than there are in New York City!
+Apparently, there are even more restaurants in Ithaca per capita than there are in New York City!
 Here are some of the best restaurants in Ithaca, NY.

 Moosewood

 One of the most famous and perhaps the best restaurant in Ithaca is Moosewood.
 Known for its natural, vegetarian food the Moosewood Restaurant has been open since 1973 and has 14 cookbooks!
-Be sure to check them out as they’re one of the best places to eat in Ithaca.

 Ithaca Ale House